FalkorDB/GraphRAG-SDK/README.md

 kg.process_sources(sources)
 ```

-### Configuring your prompts
+### Optional: Configuring your prompts
 When creating your Knowledge Graph (KG) agent, you can customize the prompts to tailor its behavior.

-This step is optional but can enhance functionality.
+💡 This step is optional but can enhance functionality.

 There are five types of prompts: